MULEDASTAGIRIREDDY/cmoscourse/README.md

 When Vin = 2V (= Vdd): VgsP = 0V.
 PMOS gate and source are at same potential — it is OFF.
 NMOS is strongly ON and pulls output to Vss.
 Output is LOW.
 Correct behavior for HIGH input.

 When Vin = 0.5 V, 1.0 V, 1.5 V: Both transistors conduct simultaneously.
-This simultaneous conduction in the transition region is what creates the steep, high-gain transition in the VTC.
-It also causes a brief current spike (short-circuit current) during switching — this is a source of dynamic power loss.
+This simultaneous conduction in the transition region is what creates the steep, high-gain transition in the Voltahr Characteristics Curve.
+It also causes a brief current spike (short-circuit current) during switching,this is a source of dynamic power loss.

 4. Superimposing PMOS Load Lines on NMOS Plot